-Call Today to Request a Consultation with our Experienced Hamilton Disorderly Persons Offense Lawyers
+Call Today to Request a Consultation with our Experienced New Jersey Disorderly Persons Offense Lawyer

 Many people who are arrested on disorderly persons offense charges make the mistake of thinking that a conviction will not have serious consequences.
 Even if it is your first arrest, a disorderly persons offense conviction can land you in jail and create the embarrassing need to disclose a criminal record in the future.

-At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, our experienced Hamilton disorderly persons offense lawyers take all criminal charges seriously.
+At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, our experienced New Jersey Disorderly Persons Offense Lawyer take all criminal charges seriously.
 Whether you have been arrested for simple assault or disorderly conduct, our lawyers are here to make sure your rights are protected throughout the criminal process.
 To learn more about how we can help build a strong defense in your case, contact us today.

 Frequently Asked Questions About New Jersey Criminal Defense for Disorderly Persons Offenses